momentohq/client-sdk-php/README.template.md

 {{ usageExampleCode }}
 ```

-In addition to the `SimpleCacheClient` client library shown in the example above, a PHP PSR-16 "SimpleCache"
-implementation is also included in the SDK.
-See the [PSR-16 client README](README-PSR16.md) for more details.

 ### Error Handling

 Errors that occur in calls to `SimpleCacheClient` methods are surfaced to developers as part of the return values of